rpp33-boc-atlantic/garager/README.md

 ![checkoutGIF](https://user-images.githubusercontent.com/89096566/173197676-786ce4e4-7a9d-4a32-8b2a-ce298985bccb.gif)

 * Setup a Connected Account: Users are able to create a Stripe connected account to be paid directly when an item of theirs is rented out through the checkout process.
+They can return to the app at different stages of creating the account without having to start from the beginning each time.

 ![setupStripeAccount](https://user-images.githubusercontent.com/89096566/173197115-16a29f6d-effc-4263-8437-39e245976034.gif)